dpb587/ssoca/docs/service/ssh/index.md

 ## Debugging

-If a signed certificate is not working, sometimes it's helpful to inspect the signed certificate.
+If a signed certificate is not working, sometimes it's helpful to inspect the signed certificate...

     $ ssh-keygen -L -f <( ssoca ssh sign-public-key )
     /dev/fd/63: